 Risk monitoring and control is primarily based on limits established by the Group's executive management.
 These limits reflect the Group's business strategy and the market environment in which it operates as well as the risk appetite of the Group.
 Information from all parts of the Group is collected, examined and processed in order to identify, analyse and control risks.
-This information is presented to the Board Risk and Compliance Committee and the Group Risk and Compliance Committee on a quarterly basis and the head of each business division on a monthly basis.
+This information is presented to the BRCC and the Group Risk Committee on a quarterly basis.
 The information covers credit, market, liquidity and operational risks and is designed to enable the Board and executive management to receive all necessary information so as to independently assess the possible impact of these risks on the Group's businesses.
 The Group uses a range of measures to mitigate and control risks including the use of credit risk mitigation techniques (collaterals, guarantees, netting, etc.) to reduce exposure to credit risk and the use of derivative instruments to hedge exposure to certain interest and currency exchange rate risks.
 The Group is working on diversifying its lending activities in order to minimise risk concentrations across specific customer groups, industries or businesses and is considering securitisation and other structured solutions as a way of mitigating credit risk.
 The risk profile of all major transactions is assessed and authorised by appropriate management representatives before the transactions are concluded and the effectiveness of all risk mitigation measures is closely monitored by the risk management unit.